👉 TAP TO SAVE 30% WITH CODE NEW

 The secret is out on Moussa, and this is likely your last chance to snag him, if he's even available in your league.
 He continues to improve on both ends of the floor, and with Charlotte playing their best basketball of the season, it feels like his minutes are as safe as they have been at any point this year.

 His six assists last time out were a bit fluky, but he is a solid source of boards, blocks, and FG%.
-If he keeps playing 30+ minutes a night, he'll be a double-double threat nightly and should continue to improve his 9-CAT rank as he's moved up inside the top-150 just in the last week or two (143).
+If he keeps playing 30+ minutes a night, he'll be a double-double threat nightly and should continue to improve his 9-CAT rank as he's moved up inside the top 150 just in the last week or two (143).

 Collin Murray-Boyles - PF/C (25%)

 CMB wasted no time getting back to business after missing four games with an injury.
-He was immediately inserted back into the starting lineup, playing 28 and 32 minutes in his first two games back and posting a couple very solid, well-rounded lines.
+He was immediately inserted back into the starting lineup, playing 28 and 32 minutes in his first two games back and posting a couple of very solid, well-rounded lines.

 His scoring is going to fluctuate quite a bit, but he's dished out three or more assists in seven straight games and has really picked up his production on the defensive end.
-Toronto could trade for a big man this week (or maybe Giannis?), but CMB looks like he has a bright future in the league and should be rostered in all formats while he's getting this much playing time.
+Toronto could trade for a big man this week (or maybe Giannis Antetokounmpo?), but CMB looks like he has a bright future in the league and should be rostered in all formats while he's getting this much playing time.

 Kyle Kuzma - SF/PF (24%)